benmizel/mrtodo-api/README.md

 ## Overview

-Aimed at helping families deal with the myriad of tasks that plague everyday life, the Mr. To Do API hanldes login and task data based on a users' specific profile.
+Aimed at helping families deal with the myriad of tasks that plague everyday life, the Mr. To Do API handles task data based on a user's specific profile.
 With CRUD operations and authentication in place, this API is ready to expand to meet any personal task manager app's needs!

 ### Problem